 - Select the IPO you want to apply for.
 To check if the company is available, check to Apply for Issue tab.

-- Fill up the application form with your required information (Bank, Kitta Number, Amount, and CRN).
+- Fill out the application form with your required information (Bank, Kitta Number, Amount, and CRN).

-- Read this article to know How to Apply for IPO in Nepal using MeroShare?
+- Read this article to know How to Apply for an IPO in Nepal using MeroShare?

 - Finally, check the status of your application by going to “Application Report“.

 What is the difference between ASBA and C-ASBA?

 If you’re wondering what the difference between ASBA and C-ASBA is, here it is: C-ASBA is an online-based system that allows you to apply for publicly issued securities applications directly online.
 The normal ASBA process requires you to visit your bank’s branch and fill out an application form for it.
 C-ASBA is much more convenient than visiting your bank.